Security Assurance provides extra help from Palo Alto Networks experts for initial investigation of incidents.

-In the detailed BPA report (HTML format) you receive when you generate and download your BPA results, go to the Adoption Summary page to check your overall adoption of the six security profile (WildFire, Antivirus, Anti-Spyware, DNS Sinkhole, Vulnerability Protection, and URL Filtering) capabilities and your industry’s average adoption of those capabilities (logging is a separate check).
+In the detailed BPA report (HTML format) that you receive when you generate and download BPA results, go to the Adoption Summary page to check your overall adoption of DNS Sinkhole and the six security profile (WildFire, Antivirus, Anti-Spyware, DNS Sinkhole, Vulnerability Protection, and URL Filtering) capabilities, and your industry’s average adoption of those capabilities (logging is a separate check).
 The Adoption Summary page shows your security capability adoption compared to your industry and helps you identify gaps in adoption.
 For example, if your industry is High Technology:

 In the detailed HTML BPA report, go to the

 Trendingpage to check your overall adoption of logging capabilities and your industry’s average adoption of logging.

 This page shows not only your level of adoption compared to your industry, if you have run more than one BPA report, it also shows your level of adoption compared to the last time you ran the BPA.